-Just like the colt, we too are needed.
+Just like the colt, you too are needed.
 This colt was unbroken, yet became instantly docile and submissive to his Creator’s plan.

-Jesus wants us to travel with Him in colt-like fashion.
-God has chosen to use each of us in good works for His glory.
-He planned them ahead of time for us to walk in (see Ephesians 2:10).
+Jesus wants you to travel with Him in colt-like fashion.
+God has chosen to use you in good works for His glory.
+He planned them ahead of time for you to walk in (see Ephesians 2:10).

 The Lord has need of you and you too must be submitted to the Master’s plans.

-We worship God when we cooperate with His plan and do our prepared works.
+You worship God when you cooperate with His plan and do your prepared works.

-Just like the colt, we need to carry Jesus.
+Just like the colt, you need to carry Jesus.
 This colt humbly carried Jesus into the city of Jerusalem before a multitude of people.

-Jesus wants us to be carriers of His good news to every creature in our world (see Mark 16:15).
+Jesus wants you to be a carrier of His good news to every creature in your world (see Mark 16:15).

 The Lord needs you to carry Him and His Kingdom message to the many people in your circle of life.

-We worship God when we humbly carry Jesus and His good news of salvation to our world.
+You worship God when you humbly carry Jesus and His good news of salvation to your world.

-Just like the colt, we need be under Jesus’ control.
+Just like the colt, you need to be under Jesus’ control.
 This colt was unbroken by his owner, or not tamed and accustomed to riding.
 He was, however, broken in the presence of his Creator and under His authority.

-Jesus wants us to be broken so He can have full control of our lives.
-In view of His tender mercies, this brokenness should be the daily yielding of our lives for His reasonable service (see Romans 12:1).
-Under His authority is the safest place for us to reside.
+Jesus wants you to be broken so He can have full control of your life.
+In view of His tender mercies, this brokenness should be the daily yielding of your life for His reasonable service (see Romans 12:1).
+Under His authority is the safest place to reside.

 The Lord needs you to be under His control, give up your “born to be wild” ways, and be docile in His hands.

-We worship God when we stay broken and under Jesus’ control.
+You worship God when you stay broken and under Jesus’ control.

-Jesus wants us to willfully be forgotten about and let our worship and that of others be rightfully ascribed to Him.
-We need to be more colt-like and like John the Baptist who understood his role quite well.
-He instinctively knew that the Gospel story wasn’t really all about him and pointed others to Christ (see John 3:30).
+Jesus wants you to willfully be forgotten about and let your worship and that of others be rightfully ascribed to Him.
+You need to be more colt-like and like John the Baptist who understood his role quite well.
+John instinctively knew that the Gospel story wasn’t really all about him and pointed others to Christ (see John 3:30).

 The Lord needs you to step into the background of His story and let your life be about pointing others to praise the God of our salvation.

-We worship God when we allow ourselves to be forgotten and all praises, honors, and accolades given to the only One worthy of the hosannas.
+You worship God when you allow yourself to be forgotten and all praises, honors, and accolades given to the only One worthy of the hosannas.

 How about it friend?
 Are you giving God colt-like worship?
 The Lord certainly has need of you.
 Remember, He alone deserves every “Hosanna!”
 Together, during this Passion Week, let’s worship Him, Christ the Lord.